OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 The script will detect if a crash occurred.
 On this run it did not detect any crashed but for other apps this could be the case.
 We would be able to inspect the crash reports in `/private/var/mobile/Library/Logs/CrashReporter` or in `/tmp` if it was moved by the script.

-While the URL scheme is being fuzzed, watch the logs (see the section "[Monitoring System Logs](0x06b-Basic-Security-Testing.md#monitoring-system-logs "Monitoring System Logs")" of the chapter "iOS Basic Security Testing" to observe the impact of each payload.

 ## Testing iOS WebViews (MSTG-PLATFORM-5)